Swingdisdingl/Account-Botter/README.md

 # Account-Botter
 Account botter made in C++ generates accounts with API Hook on Discord.
+Join discord.gg/loader for more information.
 # Free-Botter
 There are no Botting services that are free, while they are probably being a rat or virus.
 You will probably never find someone that sells this service as cheap as I do.